The Greenbrier Resort

 Established in 1778, The Greenbrier is now a National Historic landmark and has an illustrious guest list from across the world.
 The classic architecture has an exquisite interior design, is beautifully landscaped, and is flawless in their service, which combine to make it one of the best luxury resorts in the world.

 Between The Resort at Glade Springs and The Greenbrier Resort, there are 6 golf courses that offer endless opportunities in terms of game play, forms, and challenges.
 The Greenbrier’s golf courses have hosted numerous championships over the years and very recently Golf Digest placed The Greenbrier at the 8th position among all the golf resorts in North America.

-The historic Old White Course, designed and modeled by Charles Blair Macdonald, has been visited by some of the greatest golfers like Byron Nelson, Ben Hogan, Arnold Palmer, Tom Watson, Lee Trevino, and Gary Player.
-Measuring nearly 7,000 yards and playing to par 70, this 18-hole championship golf course has recently been extensively renovated by Lester George.
-The Old White Course is the host of The Greenbrier Classic, a PGA TOUR, and FedEx Cup event.
+The historic Old White TPC Course, designed and modeled by Charles Blair Macdonald, has been visited by some of the greatest golfers like Tiger Woods, Phil Mickelson, Bubba Watson, Jordan Spieth, Byron Nelson, Ben Hogan, Arnold Palmer, Tom Watson, Lee Trevino, and Gary Player.
+Measuring nearly 7,300 yards and playing to par 70, this 18-hole championship golf course underwent a complete restoration to bring it back to its C.B.
+Macdonald design.
+The Old White TPC Course is the host of The Greenbrier Classic, a PGA TOUR, and FedEx Cup event.
 A great accomplishment achieved indeed!

 The Meadows Course is known for its superb variety of challenging holes as it is for the stunningly picturesque setting.
 The surrounding mountains give the perfect photographic opportunities, while the massive double green on the 18th hole is sure to test your golfing skills.
 The Meadows Course is also the annual host of a number of regional and state championships.